Interior's $93.2M Arroyo Canal Fish Passage Contract Awarded to NW Construction, Inc

 Competition Analysis

-Taxpayer Impact: Taxpayer funds are being used for a project aimed at environmental improvement and infrastructure modernization.
+Taxpayer Impact: Taxpayer funds are being used for a project aimed at improving environmental conditions and operational efficiency, which can have long-term benefits.

 Public Impact